swopblock/CORE/GLOSSARY.md

-Glossary
+#Glossary

+SUBJECTS

+"Users" Bid Money or Ask Money to make Offers of exchange between Buyers and Sellers.

+"Invoicers" Match Offers to make Invoices of exchange between Buyers and Sellers.

+"Autos" Fill Invoices to make Deliveries of exchange between Buyers and Sellers.

+"Receipters" Confirm Deliveries of exchange between Buyers and Sellers.

+VERBS

+"Bid" is an offer by a Users to Buy an Asset from another User in exchange for Money.

+"Ask" is an Offer by a User to Sell an Asset to another User in exchange for Money.

-Orders is a kind of Order
+"Buy" is an Invoice between a Buyer

-Orderers is an abstrction of Users, Invoicers, Autos and Receipters.
+OBJECTS

 An "Order" is the set of people, actions, assets and money that result in the giving up of one person's assets in exchange for receiving another person's assets.
-Each Order starts empty and progressively becomes, first an Offer, then an Invoice, next a Delivery and finally a Receipt to result in the completion of the exchange.
+Each Order starts empty and progressively becomes, first an Offer, then an Invoice, next a Delivery and finally a Receipt to result in the completion and the confirmation of the exchange.

 A "Buy" is a kind of Order where the Offer is a bid of money in order to buy an asset in exchange for the money.